semaphoreci/docs/go-continuous-integration_5c5484f42c7d3a66e32dea74.md

 The first job runs that automated tests whereas the second job makes sure that the developed web server accepts incoming requests.
 The `sem-service` utility is used for starting the desired version of the Postgres database server.
-The `curl` utility, which is installed by default, is used as an HTTP client for connecting to the desired URL of the web server.
+The `curl` utility, which is installed by default on Semaphore VM, is used as an HTTP client for connecting to the desired URL of the web server.

 ### See also